 Adjust your direct deposit to send everything to Savings instead

-This is super easy.
-Just swap out your checking account number for your savings number in your direct deposit.
+Swap out your checking account number for your savings number in your direct deposit.
 Get the routing and account number for your Savings account by logging into your bank online.

 The Pro’s direct deposit: everything going to Savings, with a monthly transfer to checking (we’ll show that next), and the rest that’s left in Savings to pay off debt, invest for the long-run, or buy a home, and NOT for spending!

-Estimate your average monthly spending: the easy method
+Estimate your monthly spending: easy method

 To start saving some portion of your income today, roughly estimate what you spend each month, erring on the high side.
 First, add up any large, constant bills like rent or your mortgage that come straight out of your checking account.